FunkySnake/xgame-js/README.md

 # xgame-js

 A simple game to play with graphics in vanilla JS using canvas.
 It extends the idea of a simple "turtle" moving around the board and drawing with "a pen".
-Adds some gameplay dynamics, event listeners, effects and collision detection.
+Adds some gameplay dynamics, mouse & key interaction, effects and collision detection.

 ## Preview: